Current Work

 This is the kind of justice work FAST was made for: a community that organized to create a pathway for care now must organize again to protect it.
 The children and youth who worried us in our fall house meetings are counting on us to act — to turn concern into presence, presence at the commission meetings and at our Nehemiah Action on Thursday, April 16th.
 Our People Power at the Nehemiah Action will support the continued funding that keeps CareAboutME helping families in our county.

-Through hundreds of house meetings in 2020, we heard story after story of the impact of poor water quality and flooding on families and children.
+• Through dozens of our congregations’ house meetings in 2020, we heard firsthand how poor water quality and flooding are affecting families and children across our community.

 Past Victories